Mmx233/GoReleaseCli/README.md

 ~$ release ./cmd/release --arch amd64,386
 ```

-During compilation, default ldflags include `-extldflags "-static -fpic" -s -w` as well as `trimpath`.
+During compilation, default ldflags include `-extldflags "-static -fpic" -s -w` as well as `-trimpath`.
 If additional custom ldflags are needed, you can use an additional flag to append them.

 ```shell
 ~$ release ./cmd/release --ldflags='-X main.Version=5.5.5'